Posts

 Image

 Introduction : Estimates and costs are important aspects of the completion of any project plan, execution and completion in the construction industry.
-Without a clear understanding of the costs involved, a project cannot be successfully , whether it is mall building, a commercial building, or a major construction project.
+Without a clear understanding of the costs involved, a project cannot be successfully , whether it is mall building, a commercial building , or a major construction project.
 During the construction process, assessment and cost working helps to analysis the feasibility of a project, allocates resources effectively and control the cost of the project.
 This article discusses the need estimation and costing have in construction, its different types, objectives, advantages, and the various methodologies employed by construction engineers and quantity surveyors.
 What is Estimation and Costing?
 Estimates are the process of predicting the expected estimated cost and quantity of materials, labour, equipment and services required to complete a project.
-The estimate gives an accurate initial idea of the budget required for a constructio...
+The estimate gives an accurate initial idea of the budget required for a constructi...

-Procedure or Method of Estimating in Construction
+Procedure of Estimating in Construction – Step by Step Guide

 Image

 In the construction industry, estimation is a fundamental process used to projection the probable cost of a project before actual construction begins.
 Budgeting, Project planning, resource allocation are all made easier with an accurate estimate.
 It helps both the client and the contractor understand the financial scope of the project, compare tenders and avoid spending beyond budget.
 To prepare an accurate estimate, a organized approach or procedure must be followed.
-In this article, we are able to give an explanation for the manner or approach of estimating in construction , the kinds of estimates, the significance of estimation and the step-by means of-step method utilized by expert estimators.
+In this article, we are able to give an explanation for the manner or approach of estimating in construction, the kinds of estimates, the significance of estimation and the step-by means of-step method utilized by expert estimators.
 What Is Construction Estimating?
 Construction estimating is a process of predicting the total cost that will be required to complete a construction project.
-This involves determining the quantities of materials, labor, equipment, and overheads, applying their respective unit rates to find t...
+This involves determining the quantities of materials, labor, equipment, and overheads, applying their respective unit rates to find th...